Director of Graduate Studies

 Both centers host academic conferences and roundtables, and produce top-notch research and leading publications.

-The Mason Global Antitrust Institute (GAI), a part of the LEC, educates judges and lawyers in Europe, Asia, and Latin America.
+The Mason Global Antitrust Institute (GAI), a part of the LEC, educates judges and lawyers in Europe, Asia, and Latin America on antitrust and competition laws.

 Experiences Tailored For You